aleen42/PersonalWiki/Programming/JavaScript/Framework/react/think_in_react/think_in_react.md

 If you're familiar with the concept of state, don't use state at all to build this static version.
 State is reserved only for interactivity, that is, data that changes over time.

+In simpler examples, it's usually easier to go top-down, and on larger projects, it's easier to go bottom-up and write tests as you build.

 ### A brief interlude : props vs state

 There are two types of "model" data in React: props and state.
 It's important to understand the distinction between the two; skim [the official React docs](https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html) if you aren't sure what the difference is.